OliveiraHambaena/my-coding-projects/Movie App/M/README.md

 - **Browse Popular Movies**: Displays a list of trending movies fetched from TMDb.
 - **Search Movies by Title**: Enter a movie title to search for specific movies.
 - **Favorites Management**: Add movies to a favorites list and view them on a dedicated page.
+- **Watch YouTube Trailers**: View official YouTube trailers for movies directly in the app.
 - **Responsive Design**: Optimized for various screen sizes.

 ## Technologies Used